Do Cats Need Baths?Updated: October 25, 2023

 As mentioned by Reader’s Digest, cats spend almost half of their day just grooming.
-Licking themselves does not only keep them clean but also helps them cool themselves down, help them distribute natural oils found in the skin, and help them promote proper blood flow.
-What’s even interesting is that your furbaby’s saliva special enzymes that serve as a natural antibiotic for when they have wounds.
+Licking not only keeps them clean, it also helps to cool them off, distribute natural oils found in the skin, and promote proper blood flow.
+Their saliva also has special enzymes that serve as a natural antibiotic for when they have wounds.

-You might wonder how often should you bathe a cat.
-How often to bathe a cat will depend on lifestyle mostly.
+How often you bathe a cat will depend on the lifestyle.
 Though cats usually do not need baths, here are some notable exceptions to the no-bathing rule:

-- If your cat soiled themselves, has been skunked, or has gotten into something and smelled.
+Soiled and smelly.
+If your cat soiled themselves, has been skunked, or has gotten into something smelly, they may need a bath.
 If your cat is prone to soiling themselves due to medical issues or behavioral issues, have them wear Pet Parents® Washable Cat Diapers.
-These premium cat diapers will help you stay on top of your furbaby’s hygiene and will also prevent them from developing diaper rash and urine burns because of its soft non-abrasive WickQuick® proprietary fabric.
-You can also opt to use a pet wipe instead of a full bath when using a cat diaper.
+These premium cat diapers will help you stay on top of your furbaby’s hygiene and reduce messes.
+It also prevents diaper rash and urine burns because WickQuick®, our proprietary fabric, quickly draws liquid into the pad.

-- If your cat becomes uncomfortably dirty.
+Messy habits.
 Cats can get quite messy when eating.
 They often stick their heads in their bowls or walk in their food.
-Kittens also tend to have accidents around the house, play in their litterboxes and walk through their poo while they're still learning to go to the litter box on their own.
-Some cats also tend to scrounge around in discarded food in the trash.
-This is why it’s important to place Pawtect® Pads under litter boxes and food bowls to help prevent extra mess in your house.
+Kittens also tend to have accidents around the house, play in their litterboxes and walk through their waste while they are still learning use the litter box.
+This is why it is important to place Pawtect® Pads under litter boxes and food bowls to help prevent extra mess in your house.
 In addition, your cat can sure be adventurous most of the time.
-Some cats love roaming around the neighborhood, and it may not be long before they get themselves into sticky and muddy situations which will sometimes require a cat bath.
+Some cats love roaming around the neighborhood, and it may not be long before they get themselves into sticky and muddy situations which will sometimes require giving a cat a bath.

-- If your cat acquires or gets infested with parasites, then a flea bath for cats might be necessary.
+Parasites.
+If your cat acquires or gets infested with parasites, then a flea bath for cats might be necessary.
 The most common external parasites for cats include fleas, ticks, and mites.
 These parasites cause discomfort to your furbaby and may even be life-threatening if not treated immediately.
 So aside from giving them a flea bath for cats, tick prevention methods are also essential.

-- If your cat belongs to a hairless breed, like the Sphynx.
+Hairless breed.
+If your cat belongs to a hairless breed, like the Sphynx.
 You may be wondering why hairless cats still need to be bathed.
 Periodic baths are indeed needed for them in order to remove their body oils.
-How often to bathe a cat without hair will depend on environment and skin condition.
+How often to bathe a cat without hair will depend on the environment and skin condition.

 Only in these cases will your cat really need to be bathed.
-Otherwise, their own daily grooming and of course, with your help, regular brushing of their coat will be enough.
-You can also use cat-safe pet wipes, like Pet WiPees™ Cat All Purpose Wipes to remove certain debris and dirt without actually giving your furbaby a bath.
-In fact, in certain cases, you might find that pet wipes are more convenient and less stressful than giving your cat a bath.
+Otherwise, their own daily cat grooming and of course, with your help, regular brushing of cat fur will be enough.
+You can also use cat-safe pet wipes, like Pet WiPees™ Cat All Purpose Wipes to remove certain debris and dirt without actually bathing your furbaby.
+In fact, in certain cases, you might find that cat wipes are more convenient and less stressful than bathing your cat.

-Now that you know how often to bathe a cat comes the next step, learning how to bathe a cat.
 Believe it or not, not all cats hate baths.
-Some breeds like Bengal, Sphynx, Maine Coon, American Shorthair actually handle baths well and are known for their fondness of water.
-For most of the other cat breeds, however, it’s better to get equipped with some tips on how to bathe a cat that hates water to minimize the problems that may occur during their bath time.
+Some breeds like Bengal, Sphynx, Maine Coon, and American Shorthair handle baths well and are known for their fondness of water.
+For most of the other cat breeds, however, it is better to get equipped with some tips on how to bathe a cat that hates water to minimize the problems that may occur during their bath time.

 How to Bathe a Cat That Hates Water

-It is also advised to prepare everything you need in advance.
-You'll need plenty of towels, a trusted cat safe shampoo, a comb or brush, a jug or a handheld spray faucet, a rubber mat, and Pawtect® Pads for them to stand on after the bath.
+Prepare everything you need in advance.
+You will need plenty of towels, a trusted cat-safe shampoo, a comb or brush, a jug or a handheld spray faucet, a rubber mat, and Pawtect® Pads for them to stand on after the bath.
 You can also try floating a ping-pong ball in the water to distract your cat during bath time as it may encourage them to fish it out.

-Just like dogs, bathing is not the only grooming activity to consider when caring for a cat.
+Just like dogs, bathing is not the only cat grooming activity to consider when caring for a cat.
 Grooming your cat also involves other grooming activities, such as trimming their nails, maintaining good dental and oral hygiene, and cleaning their inner ears and paw pads.
-It is important to know how to bathe a cat, even though cats don’t generally require baths.
+It is important to know how to bathe a cat, even though cats do not generally require baths.